-This dehydrated salad seed mix is the perfect way to spice up a simple green salad.
+This low fodmap dehydrated salad seed mix is the perfect way to spice up a simple low fodmap green salad.
 The cheesy, salty crunch pairs with a variety of salads is nutritious, vegan, low-fodmap, and super tasty.

 Disclaimer: This site contains affiliate links.
 As an amazon associate, I earn from qualifying purchases.

 The salad nut mix is made with soaked sunflower and pumpkin seeds covered with tamari and nutritional yeast.
 Sunflower seeds, pumpkin seeds and nutritional yeast are all low fodmap and the perfect lowfodmap salad topper.